Dear IPC Members:

 Defense and Commerce Depts Pledge Collaboration on Chips: The U.S. Departments of Commerce and Defense this week signed a Memorandum of Agreement to strengthen their collaboration on the semiconductor defense industrial base.
 “By aligning priorities and decision-making, the MOA will enable a more synchronized approach to promoting a robust and resilient semiconductor supply chain,” the government says.
 The MOA is aimed at helping ensure DoC and DoD are making complementary decisions that maximize federal investments under the CHIPS Incentive Program and DoD Defense Production Act and Industrial Base Analysis and Sustainment funds.
 IPC is continuing to advocate for a “silicon-to-systems” approach to the CHIPS program, recognizing that chips have no functionality until they are packaged and placed on PCBs by manufacturers who assemble systems, and that the United States is more dependent on overseas suppliers for PCBs and packaging than they are for semiconductor chips.
 IPC Contact: Chris Mitchell.

-IPC Releases European Silicon-to-Systems Report: new report from IPC says the recently enacted European Chips Act is a welcomed step, but “the near singular focus” on the semiconductor industry “has obscured critically important segments of the electronics ecosystem,” specifically printed circuit boards (PCB) and electronics assembly (EMS).
+IPC Releases European Silicon-to-Systems Report: A new report from IPC says the recently enacted European Chips Act is a welcomed step, but “the near singular focus” on the semiconductor industry “has obscured critically important segments of the electronics ecosystem,” specifically printed circuit boards (PCB) and electronics assembly (EMS).
 Over the last 20 years, the European PCB sector experienced a steep decline, the report says.
 The EMS sector has experienced “solid” growth, but total demand is met mostly by imports.
 The report comes as part of IPC’s ongoing dialogue with the European Commission about a “silicon-to-systems" approach.
 In the context of this on-going dialogue IPC is currently hard at work curating a European industry report with policy recommendations to bolster Europe’s PCB and EMS sectors.
 IPC Contact: Alison James.

 IPC Issues Report on Global Sentiment of the Electronics Supply Chain: Over the next six months, electronics manufacturers expect to see continued increases in both labor and material costs, although to somewhat of a lesser extent with respect to materials, per IPC’s June 2023 Global Sentiment of the Electronics Supply Chain Report.
 Additional survey results indicate employee retention this year is comparable to 2022.
 To attract new employees, two-thirds (66 percent) of electronics manufacturers have raised salaries/rates beyond what was anticipated, with more than half (54 percent) looking for potential employees in non-traditional places.
 IPC Contact: Shawn DuBravac.